 Mercury at dichotomy

-Mercury will be well placed for observation in the dawn sky, shining brightly at mag -0.4.
+In the southern hemisphere Mercury will be well placed for observation in the evening sky, shining brightly at mag -0.1.

 Mercury’s orbit lies closer to the Sun than the Earth’s, meaning that it always appears close to the Sun and is very difficult to observe most of the time.

 It is observable only for a few days each time it reaches greatest separation from the Sun – moments referred to as greatest elongation.

 Mercury’s phase varies depending on its position relative to the Earth.
 When it passes between the Earth and Sun, for example, the side that is turned towards the Earth is entirely unilluminated, like a new moon.

 Conversely, when it lies opposite to the Earth in its orbit, passing almost behind the Sun, it appears fully illuminated, like a full moon.
 However, at this time it is also at its most distant from the Earth, so it is actually fainter than at other times.